ICES High School Study Abroad

-Most of the students go straight to their permanent host family when they arrive in Norway.
 All host families are screened before a student can move in to their home.
-All host families volunteer to host students from different part of the world and you should be prepared to be placed either in the south near the beautiful Norwegian archipelago, in the north where you can experience the famous aurora, in the west where the deep fjords and glaciers are found, or in the east near the capital Oslo.
+All host families volunteer to host students from different parts of the world and you should be prepared to be placed either in the south near the beautiful Norwegian archipelago, in the north where you can experience the famous aurora, in the west where the deep fjords and glaciers are found, or in the east near the capital Oslo.

 The average Norwegian family consists of a mother, father and two children.
 However, there are host families without children as well as single parents and they are all equally appreciated.
 Traditionally, Norwegian families are not known to be actively religious but many Norwegian families go to church on holidays.
 In their everyday life, people are busy with work, school and activities.
 Most families have dinner together every day, and parents try to spend as much time as possible with their children.
 Most Norwegian children are taught to be independent and are encouraged to make their own decisions from an early age.
 In the upbringing of the children a lot of emphasis is placed on being active, independent and creative.